Life is a Highway

 Saturday, November 1, 2014

-Greg Worthington: Video: ESPN's 30 For 30: Marcus Dupree, The Best That Never Was
+ESPN: 30 For 30: Marcus Dupree - The Best That Never Was

 If talent and the ability to play football were the only things that people needed to be successful football players, then maybe Marcus Dupree ends up as the great running back whose ever played.
 Because he was 6’3 225-230 pounds of muscle, speed and vision.
 Sounds like Eric Dickerson right, but Eric Dickerson is in the Pro Football Hall of Fame with a college degree and is very intelligent.
 And not the feature in an ESPN film called the Best That Never Was.